 Angela and Aaron have been in an ongoing relationship for a year and a half and have engaged in consensual sexual intercourse.
 One night while becoming intimate, Angela stops and says she doesn’t feel like having sex that night.
 Aaron continues to touch her, saying that she got him excited and it wasn’t fair of her to lead him on like that.
-Again Angela tells him she does not want to have sex, and then is silent.
+Again, Angela tells him she does not want to have sex, and then is silent.
 Aaron decides she has given in, and proceeds to have sexual intercourse with her.

 This is a violation of the Student Sexual Misconduct Policy.
 Aaron had sexual intercourse with Angela against her will.
 The fact that Angela has freely consented to sexual intercourse with Aaron in the past does NOT mean he has her consent in this situation.

 This is a violation of the Student Sexual Misconduct Policy.
 Ryan touched Erin in a sexual way without her consent, and continued to do so after she told him to stop.
-This behavior is a form of sexual violence.
+This behavior is a form of sexual/gender violence.

 Kristen and Myra have been intimate for a few weeks.
 One night, Myra calls Kristen and asks her to come over.
 When she arrives, Myra kisses Kristen passionately and leads her into the bedroom.
 They each express their excitement and desire to “hook up,” and are soon making out heavily in Myra’s bed.
 After a while, Kristen tries to engage in oral sex with Myra.
 Myra tells Kristen that she really likes her, but that she doesn’t feel ready for that.
 Kristen tells Myra she’s just being shy, and ignores her when she repeats that she doesn’t feel ready.
 Finally, Kristen threatens to reveal on the Internet that Myra is a lesbian.
 Because Myra has not yet come out to her friends and family, she becomes frightened and silent.
 Kristen proceeds with oral sex.

 This is a violation of the Student Sexual Misconduct Policy.
 Because of Kristen’s manipulative and threatening arguments, Myra was afraid and unable to freely give her consent.
-Kristen did not receive consent from Myra and has committed sexual violence.
+Kristen did not receive consent from Myra and has committed sexual/gender violence.

 Liz and Tom have been together for six months.
-She often tells her friends stories of Tom’s sexual prowess, and decides to prove it to them.
+Liz often tells her friends stories of Tom’s sexual prowess, and decides to prove it to them.
 One night, she and Tom engage in consensual sexual intercourse.
 Without Tom’s knowledge, Liz sets up her digital camera to videotape them having sex.
 The next evening, she uploads the video to an online video-sharing site and discusses it with her friends online.

 This is a violation of the Student Sexual Misconduct Policy.
 Tom’s consent to engage in sexual intercourse with Liz did NOT mean Liz had obtained his consent to videotape it.
 This is a form of sexual exploitation.